TuomoKareoja/brand-preferance-prediction/README.md

 This will stop the container and remove it.
 Remember that once you do this all unsaved changes are permanently lost.

-If you cannot run Makefiles (Windows!) you can check the makefile and run the docker command there manually.
+If you cannot use Makefiles (Windows!) you can check the makefile and run the docker commands from there manually.

 ## License